toretefre/fitspo/README.md

 Run tdt4140-gr1806.app.core.FitspoApp.Java and the application should start.

 ## Running the tests
+### Unit tests
-Right-click on the tdt4140-gr1806.core folder and click "Run As Maven Test"
+Right-click on the tdt4140-gr1806.core folder and click "Run As Maven Test".

+### Integration tests
+For this you'll need to use Maven in the terminal, navigate to the project folder tdt4140-gr1806 and run mvn verify.

 ### Break down into end to end tests